Skip to content

 After setup, verify the integration works:

-- Start a conversation with your AI agent
+1. Start a conversation with your agent

-- Ask for development help: "Help me implement a new feature"
+2. Ask: "Help me implement a new feature"

 Troubleshooting